digitalservicebund/ris-norms/frontend/README.md

 npm run test:e2e -- --project msedge --repeat-each 1
 ```

-Alternatively the [DEVELOPING.md](../DEVELOPING.md#how-to-run-locally) also explains how to run the e2e-tests inside a docker container.
+Alternatively, the [DEVELOPING.md](../DEVELOPING.md#how-to-run-locally) also explains how to run the E2E tests inside a docker container.

 ## Accessibility Tests (a11y)